Last updated on December 3rd, 2024 at 01:59 am

 Mexico has some fun New Year’s traditions.

-It is tradition to eat 12 grapes on New Year’s Eve, one at a time as the clock chimes towards midnight.
+Eating 12 grapes on New Year’s Eve, one at a time as the clock chimes towards midnight, is a tradition in Mexico.
 Each grape represents a month of the year and can be accompanied by a wish.
 This is common in other Latin American countries as well as Spain, where it seems to have originated.

-In certain places in Mexico, it is tradition to create a scarecrow out of old clothes and newspaper to represent the old year, “el año Viejo”.
-The stuffed dummy is lit on fire at midnight to signify letting go of the years regrets and failures.
+In certain places in Mexico, it is tradition to create a scarecrow out of old clothes and newspapers to represent the old year, “el año Viejo”.
+The stuffed dummy is lit on fire at midnight to signify letting go of the year’s regrets and failures.

-Another Mexican tradition is to wear red underwear on New Year’s Eve if you desire love in the New Year and wear yellow if you are looking for good fortune with money.
+Another tradition is to coordinate the color of your underwear with your desires for the new year.
+If you desire love in the new year, wear red underwear on New Year’s Eve and if you are looking for good fortune with money, wear yellow.

 Where to Celebrate New Year’s Eve in Mexico City?